 With works by Hans Arp, Willi Baumeister, Georges Braque, Claude Cahun, Germaine Dulac, Sergei Eisenstein, Max Ernst, T. Lux Feininger, Florence Henri, Hannah Höch, Heinrich Hoerle, Valentine Hugo, Paul Klee, Germaine Krull, Len Lye, André Masson, Richard Oelze, Wolfgang Paalen, Jean Painlevé, Alexandra Povòrina, Gaston-Louis Roux, Kurt Seligmann, Kalifala Sidibé, Jindřich Štyrský, Toyen, Frits Van den Berghe, Paule Vézelay, Catherine Yarrow and others.

 In cooperation with the Akademie der Künste the Carl-Einstein-Archiv, which is held there, has been digitized: adk.de/einstein

-A publication to accompany the exhibition will be issued in June 2018 by diaphanes (in a German and an English edition).
-Preorder at email@example.com
+A publication to accompany the exhibition was issued by diaphanes (in a German and an English edition).

 Curated by Anselm Franke and Tom Holert.
 Advisory board: Irene Albers, Susanne Leeb, Jenny Nachtigall, Kerstin Stakemeier